CruxGarden/api/README.md

 ## What is Crux Garden?

-At the most fundamental level, Crux Garden is a model of how ideas manifest and develop over time.
-It is a pattern of mind that exists independent of medium, though ours is an open-source technology for the modern web.
+At its most fundamental level, Crux Garden is a model of how ideas manifest and develop over time.
+It is a pattern of mind and memory that exists independent of medium, though we have made it into an open-source technology for the modern web.

 The heart of the Crux Garden model is the **Crux**, an atomic representation of an idea.
 In our implementation, a Crux can be text, media, code, or any digital content worth preserving.